China, South Korea alarmed as yen slide threatens exporters

 With the Chinese yuan and Korean won both gaining against the dollar this year, the impact has been even more pronounced on the exchange rates between three of the world's top seven exporting nations.

-On Monday, 100 yen hit a 15-year low of 5.7490 yuan and the Japanese currency touched a 5-year low of 9.9983 won.
+The yen hit a 15-year low of 5.7533 yuan and a 5-year low of 9.9983 won on Monday.
 Over the past 15 months, it has weakened by nearly 30 percent against both currencies, Thomson Reuters data shows.

 South Korean Deputy Finance Minister Eun Sung-soo told Reuters that Seoul was concerned by the yen's fall at a time when the won was strengthening.